hcvelo/hcvelo.github.io/content/info/riding-guide.md

 ## Hand signals

 Know the meaning of and how to use standard cycling hand signals.
 Please watch the following GCN video for great information on the use of hand signals.
-[GCN: Hand Signals](https://www.youtube.com/watch?v=prYMM7D2qF8)
+{{< youtube prYMM7D2qF8 >}}

 Generally, the following signals will be used during a ride: